Preview of Upcoming Programs

 Drag Bingo hosted by the Gender Equity Resource Center

-Are you ready for the most entertaining BINGO experience ever?
-Multiple BINGO games, unbridled fun, outrageous musical numbers, great prizes, and much more.
-The evening will be hosted by a national headlining Queen and features two special guest performers (and Bingo Verifying Divas).
+**You can register as a guest in Campus Groups or ask your student to register** Are you ready for the most entertaining BINGO experience ever?
+Multiple BINGO games, unbridled fun, outrageous musical numbers, great prizes, and more.
+A national headlining Queen will host the evening featuring two notable guest performers (and Bingo Verifying Divas).
 This is definitely not your grandma’s BINGO!
-Each participant will receive one dabber and BINGO sheets with cards/sheet.
-Everyone will play multiple rounds of BINGO with chances to win in each round.
+Each participant will receive one dabber and a BINGO sheet with cards/sheets.
+Everyone will play multiple rounds of BINGO, with chances to win each round.

 8:30 AM